Submit a Question

 What's the difference between a branded product and a commodity?

-Products fall into two categories: Brands and commodities.
 Commodities are products that customers can’t differentiate from one another because they all seem to serve the same need, solve the same problem, and deliver the same value.
 If people can’t see a clear reason to buy one product over another — if they think that all available products deliver the same value and quality — they’ll view all the products as commodities and buy whatever’s available at the lowest price.
 Branded products are the opposite of commodities.
-When a product becomes known for compelling characteristics that consumers believe make it different and better than other offerings in the product category, the product becomes a consumer brand that wins buyer preference and premium pricing.
+When a product, business, service or person becomes known for compelling characteristics that consumers believe make it different and better than other offerings in the same category, it becomes a brand that wins buyer preference and premium pricing.
 (From Branding for Dummies)

 What's the difference between branding and positioning?